Everyone seems to be ditching their motorboat for a fishing kayak. Who wouldn’t want to access some of the best hidden honey holes?

 It is easy to think that you know all about the water and every condition that may arise.
-But despite your confidence, wearing a PFD while kayaking is a must.
+But despite your confidence, wearing a kayak fishing PFD is a must.

-According to the American Canoe Association, 83% of victims in canoe-related deaths did not have a PFD on when the accident occurred.
+According to the American Canoe Association, 83% of victims in kayak related deaths did not have a PFD on when the accident occurred.
 How many of those deaths could have been prevented by wearing a life jacket?

 Don’t be a statistic.
 Also, it is required by law in most states.

-When buying a PFD, go all out.
+When buying a personal flotation device, go all out.
 This is something that could save your life.
-There are great kayaking life jackets that are comfortable enough to wear all day.
+There are great kayak fishing life jackets that are comfortable enough to wear all day.